Galay History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Galay research.
-Another 257 words (18 lines of text) covering the year 1304 is included under the topic Early Galay History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) covering the year 1304 is included under the topic Early Galay History in all our PDF Extended History products and printed products wherever possible.

 Galay Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Galay has undergone many spelling variations, including Galley, Gallie, Gally, Galey, Gally and others.

 Early Notables of the Galay family (pre 1700)

 More information is included under the topic Early Galay Notables in all our PDF Extended History products and printed products wherever possible.